matthewgiarra/simple-ai/PyTorch/simple_tensorcore_benchmark_jetson/README.md

 # Troubleshooting
 ## Can't upgrade Docker or pull the Docker image
-If you can't upgrade docker or pull the docker image, try updating the system clock
+If you can't upgrade docker or pull the Docker image, try updating the system clock
 ```bash
 sudo date -s "$(wget -qSO- --max-redirect=0 google.com 2>&1 | grep Date: | cut -d' ' -f5-8)Z"
 ```

 ## Can't build the Docker image
-If you can't build the docker image, you may need to [change your default Docker runtime](https://docs.nvidia.com/dgx/nvidia-container-runtime-upgrade/index.html#using-nv-container-runtime) to `nvidia`.
-This allows access to `cuda` libraries while building the docker image (I think).
+If you can't build the Docker image, you may need to [change your default Docker runtime](https://docs.nvidia.com/dgx/nvidia-container-runtime-upgrade/index.html#using-nv-container-runtime) to `nvidia`.
+This allows access to `cuda` libraries while building the Docker image (I think).

 To set nvidia as the default Docker runtime: